andrew/ultimate-awesome/README.md

 - [awesome-spinners](https://github.com/yangshun/awesome-spinners) - 💫 A curated collection of dazzling web spinners.
 - [awesome-earth](https://github.com/philsturgeon/awesome-earth) - "What can I do about the climate crisis?"
 Here are 326 things you can do.
 - [awesome-ida-x64-olly-plugin](https://github.com/fr0gger/awesome-ida-x64-olly-plugin) - A curated list of IDA x64DBG, Ghidra and OllyDBG plugins. .
-- [Awesome-WebExtensions](https://github.com/fregante/Awesome-WebExtensions) - A curated list of awesome resources for WebExtensions development.
 - [awesome-esp](https://github.com/agucova/awesome-esp) - 📶 A curated list of awesome ESP8266/32 projects and code.
 - [machine-learning-surveys](https://github.com/metrofun/machine-learning-surveys) - A curated list of Machine Learning Surveys, Tutorials and Books.
 - [awesome-ethereum-security](https://github.com/crytic/awesome-ethereum-security) - A curated list of awesome Ethereum security references.